nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Adds an Internship to InterNUS.

 Format: `add -i c/COMPANY_NAME r/ROLE s/STATUS [d/DATE_OF_INTERVIEW] [l/LINK_INDEX]`
+* The link index (in add -i) refers to the index number shown in the person list.

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
 Date of interview can be left blank, since it is possible that an interview is not scheduled yet.
-The link index refers to the index number shown in the person list and is optional.
 </div>

 Examples: